 What is YSpace?

-YSpace offers weekly interactive workshops on cyberviolence and violence prevention, as well as an array of current issues that impact youth.
-The diverse curriculum may include body image, bullying and harassment, digital and online safety, multi-cultural awareness, healthy relationships, mental health, self-esteem, and much more.
+YSpace offers weekly interactive workshops on cyberviolence and violence prevention, as well as an array of current issues that impact young women, trans, and gender diverse individuals.
+The diverse curriculum may include; body image, bullying and harassment, digital and online safety, multi-cultural awareness, healthy relationships, mental health, self-esteem, and much more.

-Girls, boys, and gender non-conforming youth in grades five (5) and six (6) at participating locations in Halifax Regional Municipality are eligible for this program.
+Young women, trans and gender diverse youth in grades six (6) to nine (9), at participating locations in Halifax Regional Municipality are eligible for this program.

 How to Get Involved

 YSpace takes place once per week during lunch hour at participating schools.
-Programming begins in October and runs through the entire school year, and participants are welcome to join at any point throughout the year.
+Programming begins in in every fall term and runs through the entire school year.
+Participants are welcome to join at any point throughout the year.

 For further information please contact the Youth Programs Team at email@example.com